-Have you heard of Hiroshima?
-It is included in the Golden Route, a popular choice of (first-time) visitors in Japan.
+Have you heard of Hiroshima before?
+It is one of the most famous places in Japan next to Tokyo, Kyoto and Osaka because of its turbulent history and the beautiful nature.
+The city of Hiroshima is one of the destinations of the Golden Route, a popular choice of (first-time) visitors in Japan.
 The Golden Route goes from Tokyo to Kyoto and loosely follows the follows the old Tokaido Road.
-Other destinations included are Hakone, Nara, Osaka.
-The city is beautiful located, surrounded by mountains on the one side and the water of Hiroshima bay on the other side.
+Other destinations included are Hakone, Nara, and Osaka.
+The city is beautiful located, surrounded by mountains on the one side and the water of Hiroshima Bay on the other side.

 Besides its beautiful location, Hiroshima is also a famous place in history, being one of the two cities that were targeted by the atomic bombs of WWII.
 Traces of the tragic incident are found and honoured everywhere in the city centre.

-So what is there do see and do in Hiroshima?
+What to do see and do in Hiroshima

 - Itsukushima Shrine in Miyajima